Democracy: Cosmopolitan

-Creative democracy
+Creative

-Creative Democracy is advocated by American philosopher John Dewey.
-The main idea about Creative Democracy is that democracy encourages individual capacity building and the interaction among the society.
+Creative democracy is advocated by American philosopher John Dewey.
+The main idea about creative democracy is that democracy encourages individual capacity building and the interaction among the society.
 Dewey argues that democracy is a way of life in his work of "Creative Democracy: The Task Before Us" and an experience built on faith in human nature, faith in human beings, and faith in working with others.
 Democracy, in Dewey's view, is a moral ideal requiring actual effort and work by people; it is not an institutional concept that exists outside of ourselves.
 "The task of democracy", Dewey concludes, "is forever that of creation of a freer and more humane experience in which all share and to which all contribute".

-Guided democracy
+Guided

 Guided democracy is a form of democracy that incorporates regular popular elections, but which often carefully "guides" the choices offered to the electorate in a manner that may reduce the ability of the electorate to truly determine the type of government exercised over them.
 Such democracies typically have only one central authority which is often not subject to meaningful public review by any other governmental authority.
-Russian-style democracy has often been referred to as a "Guided democracy."
+Russian-style democracy has often been referred to as a "guided democracy".
 Russian politicians have referred to their government as having only one center of power/ authority, as opposed to most other forms of democracy which usually attempt to incorporate two or more naturally competing sources of authority within the same government.